 (151 W George St, Glasgow G2 2JJ, 0141 229 0707)

-If New York's late-night club scene is too far out of reach, come and visit this Big Apple-style piano bar in the centre of Glasgow, which is just as good as the real thing (if not better).
+If New York's late-night club scene is too far out of reach, come and visit this Big Apple-style piano bar in the centre of Glasgow, which has been around since 2003.

-Blue Dog provides cool live entertainment to tickle your eardrums, and a humongous list of fabulous drinks.
+Blue Dog provides live entertainment and list of fabulous drinks.
 The laid-back jazz evokes the 30s, while the 70s wallpaper gives a funky twist.

 (11 Exchange Pl, G1 3AN, 0141 248 4055)

 In this 1930s art deco fantasia, you used to be able to sample some of the most famous cocktails in history, as well as some carefully-crafted classics-to-be.